 Be sure to use enough oil when initially frying the onion and the spices.
 The turmeric specifically can form a coating on the bottom of the saucepan if you don’t use enough oil.

 Pre-boiling the sliced eggplant was a tip given to me by my sister-in-law when she came over for a visit from Iran.
-This reduces the amount of oil absorbed by the eggplant when frying, but for this recipe, as the dish is finished in the oven, the eggplant does not need to be fried before layering on the top of the dish with the tomatoes.
+This reduces the amount of oil absorbed by the eggplant when frying, but for this recipe, as the dish is baked in the oven, the eggplant does not need to be fried before layering on the top of the dish with the tomatoes.

 Drizzling tamarind or pomegranate syrup over the top, and sprinkling with sesame seeds and crushed pepper just before the final cook in the oven results in a rich glaze giving an element finish to the final dish.